Arcadia 2001: Console variants and clones

 Many variants and clones of the Arcadia 2001 have been released by various companies in different countries.
 These systems are mostly compatible with each other.
-In 1982, the Bandai Arcadia was released only in Japan.
+In 1982, the Bandai Arcadia was released only in Japan, and licenced by Emerson.
 Four exclusive games were released for the system.

 Bandai Arcadia

 In 1982, the Bandai Arcadia, a variant of the Emerson Arcadia 2001, was licensed and distributed to Japan by Bandai for a price of 19,800 yen.
-There were four Japan-exclusive games released by Bandai.